U.S. wintry storm dumps snow over New England

 The snowstorm comes on one of the busiest shopping weekends of the year and during one of the shortest holiday buying seasons, with only four weeks separating Thanksgiving and Christmas.

-Another 1 to 4 inches of snow could fall in western New York, and light snow showers were predicted around the Great Lakes region over the coming days.
+Another 1 to 4 inches (2.54 cm to 10.16 cm) of snow could fall in western New York, and light snow showers were predicted around the Great Lakes region over the coming days.

 The snowstorm covered a huge swath of the United States on Saturday from Missouri to the East Coast, causing road accidents and the cancellation of more than 1,000 flights.

-The same region was slammed a week ago by another massive storm system that left parts of the Mid-Atlantic and East Coast shoveling out from a half foot of snow.
+The same region was slammed a week ago by another massive storm system that left parts of the Mid-Atlantic and East Coast shoveling out from a half foot (15.24 cm) of snow.
+(Reporting by Jonathan Allen; Editing by Cynthia Johnston and Jan Paschal)